 Each year, Professor of Practice and Director of ORIE’s Master of Engineering program Kathryn Caggiano gets to stand in front of a group of graduating students and their families to announce that year...
 Read more about ORIE MEng students receive awards at virtual commencement

 ORIE senior named Merrill Presidential Scholar

 Shengbo Wang was recently recognized as a 2020 Merrill Presidential Scholar.
 Wang earned his B.S. in operations research and engineering and earned dean’s list honors in each of his six semesters at Cornell.

 During his three years in Ithaca, he pursued a Ph.D.-level curriculum with a concentration in probability theory and its application in operations research.
-A summa cum laude graduate, Shengbo—a native of Chaoyang District, Beijing, China—served as a teaching assistant for ORIE 3510/5510 from January 2019-June 2020.
+A summa cum laude graduate, Shengbo—a native of Chaoyang District, Beijing, China—served as a teaching assistant for ORIE 3510 during the spring 2019 semester.